iceriver2/ice-startup/README.md

 # semi-finished

 All sub projects are semi-finished.
 But they are easy to extend.

+And productive tools are provided in `${project}/bin/`.

-## electron-app
+## express-web

-A semi-finished app, built with electron.
-- with sqlite3 support
+Build by express, with support for mysql, redis.

-## express-app

-A semi-finished app, build with express.

-## koa-app
+## koa-web

-A semi-finished app, build with koa.
+Build by koa, with support for mysql, redis, websocket.

 Frontend & Backend.

+## ssm-web

+Build by spring-springmvc-mybatis, with support for mysql, redis.